aslanshi/wedding-call-agent/README.md

 ngrok http 5050
 ```

 3. Configure your Twilio phone number's voice webhook to point to your exposed URL at the `/incoming-call` endpoint.
+(On Twilio account website)

 ## Architecture

 - `main.py`: Core FastAPI application with WebSocket handlers and Twilio integration
-- `tools.py`: Implements the Tavily search functionality
+- `tools.py`: Implements the Tavily search functionality (not used in this project)
 - Voice processing using Azure OpenAI's real-time API
 - WebSocket-based audio streaming between Twilio and Azure OpenAI